moinwiki/moin/docs/admin/install.rst

 PIL Installation Under Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 PIL version 1.1.7 does not install correctly via "pip install pil" on Windows.
-Some users have had success using "pip install pillow" (a fork of PIL fixing
+Some users have had success using "pip install pillow", a fork of PIL fixing
-a packaging issue).
+a packaging issue.
 Other users have resorted to installing PIL 1.1.6 in the
 main Python directory using the Windows installers available at
 http://www.pythonware.com/products/pil/